 Going on a global scale, there’s so much more that falls within this category.
 After all, anxiety is one of the most common mental health problems faced by people today.
 (1)

 Regarding the workplace and the educational system, anxiety has been reported to hold its grip on 41 percent of employees from a range of industries, and more than half of college students seek help for their anxiety issues.
 The stress of everyday work and academic life will always get the best of people.
 For some, it’s a little bit on the manageable side, while for others, it’s more extreme and recurring.

-“The rise of technology, overly-protective parenting and “exam-factory” schooling are among the reasons psychologists suggest for our generational angst,” states the Telegraph.
+“The rise of technology, overly-protective parenting, and “exam-factory” schooling are among the reasons psychologists suggest for our generational angst,” states the Telegraph.
 It is true that all these factors can contribute to the development of anxiety.

 Another factor that can cause the rise of anxiety is the overwhelming amount of choice people get.
 It’s not that choice in itself is harmful to have, but regarding the pressure to be always the best in a society which judges your every move, some choices (or the insecurities that can come from the sheer amount of choice) can definitely affect your self-esteem.

-Enjoy and don’t forget to share!
+Enjoy, and don’t forget to share!

 Riley Cooper is a professional writer who writes informative and creative articles on topics related to various fields of study.
 Written with love and enthusiasm, her articles inspire readers to broaden their knowledge of the world, think and get ready to act.
 If you have a general question or comment please fill out the form and we will get back to you as soon as possible https://curiousmindmagazine.com/contact-us/